-It has a built in RFID block so that cards inside the wallet cannot be read.
-The wallet itself comprises two plastic cheeks which includes the RFID block, and screwed on to those are the faceplates.
-Sandwiched between the faceplates and the plastic cheeks is the very strong elastic band that holds the wallet closed.
+The Ridge Wallet has a built-in RFID block so that credit and ID cards inside the wallet cannot be read.
+The wallet comprises two plastic cheeks which house the RFID block, and screwed to the outward-facing sides of those are decorative/protective faceplates.
+Sandwiched between the face-plates and the plastic cheeks is the strong elasticated band that holds the wallet closed.

-They make two options – one with a band to hold cash, and the one I opted for, which has a money clip.
+There are two options available for holding your cash — one uses another elasticated band to hold the cash, and the one I opted for, uses a money clip.
 I’ve never used a money clip before so it will be interesting to see how I get on with it.
-If I hate the clip I can buy the band and install it.
+Fortunately, If I don’t like the money clip I can buy the band and install it.

-It is very well made and looks very good.
-However, it feels heavier than I expected, although it is only 2.12oz empty: – and fully loaded (for me) with eight bills and nine cards it weighs , 4.09oz.
-However that is it all relative.
-Both my Everyday carry knife and lighter each weigh more than that.
-And at least you know you have it in your pocket.
+The Ridge Wallet is well made and looks good.
+It feels heavier than I expected, although checking on the scales I found that it weighs 2.12oz empty, and fully loaded (for me) with eight bills and nine cards: 4.09oz.
+My everyday carry knife and lighter each weigh more than that.
+Having some ‘heft’ at least you know you have it in your pocket.